-Our motion reflects the urgent need for the Education Minister to allow purpose-built camping and catering buildings to be utilised as intended, to support the social, emotional, educational and financialneeds of SDE students and their families.
-During the extraordinary times of the COVID pandemic, SDE families were understanding of therestrictions put in place by Education Queensland.
+Our motion reflects the urgent need for the Education Minister to allow purpose-built camping and catering buildings to be utilised as intended, to support the social, emotional, educational and financial needs of SDE students and their families.

+During the extraordinary times of the COVID pandemic, SDE families were understanding of the restrictions put in place by Education Queensland.
 However, now that restrictions have been removed for other facilities such as school camps and all schools are operating at Response Level 1, it is our view that SDE catering and accommodation should be allowed again.
 The SDE's have no issue in having to meet the current respective COVID or health and safety requirements, and this needs to stop being used as an excuse as to why students and families cannot access these buildings.

 This situation is not just occurring at CSDE, with other SDE's across QLD also being told they cannot access purpose-built buildings that in many cases were paid for by the families using them.
-These buildings were custom built, with significant investment and fundraising from SDE families, to enable anaffordable facility for both catering and camping during school events, such as minischools.
+These buildings were custom built, with significant investment and fundraising from SDE families, to enable an affordable facility for both catering and camping during school events, such as minischools.
 They have become an integral component of attending an SDE, where students who would normally not be able to interact face to face with peers, can come together and develop social skills and friendships.
 They also provide a place for isolated families to receive friendship, support and guidance as they navigate often difficult and remote parenting in isolated areas.

 The facilities have filled a void in affordable camping for families who have been experiencing ongoing costs associated with drought and personal hardship.
 Accommodation, particularly during the tourist season, in these larger regional centres, comes at a premium cost and thus it is our fear that families prevented from accessing affordable accommodation will stop attending SDE events altogether, with significant mental health implications.
 A decision that no SDE family should have to make, when there are viable and affordable facilities being blocked by Education Queensland.

 Children and families will be more at risk with cases of families having to source accommodation in motels, shared mining facilities, caravan parks and hostels, which pose additional safety risks and expenses.

 In the February edition of News & Views the Minister assured branches that student well-being remains paramount, consequently the Minister should be reviewing the decision to block access to SDE accommodation facilities immediately to ensure the well-being of these SDE students and families is prioritised.

-Carried A 22.
-CLERMONT BRANCH "That ICPA QLD Inc lobby the Department of Education and the Minister for Education to immediately reverse the decision to not allow onsite camping facilities at schools of distance education so geographically isolated students and their families can use the facilities as intended under the previous joint arrangements families had with schools and the department."
-Explanation:
+"That ICPA QLD Inc lobby the Department of Education and the Minister for Education to immediately reverse the decision to not allow onsite camping facilities-at schools of distance education so geographically isolated students and their families can use the facilities as intended under the previous joint arrangements families had with schools and the department."

-The Department of Education Queensland (at a regional, state and ministerial level) has made the decision to close the doors on facilities that have been a source to relieve the financial burden associated with mini schools.
-Most of all though, the environment enabled a special social and emotional fabric where children hundreds of kilometres from a normal play experience were given that chance, a norm for children who are not marginalised by distance.
-Our sheds and mini school experience that we had in Emerald gave a chance for bush mothers for connection, support and friendship that they don't otherwise have due to distance.
-Home tutors gained a place to connect, share and network.
-Overnight, community living for that short time enabled this.
-For over two decades we built two sheds that could accommodate most of the geographically isolated enrolments at Emerald.
-We target fundraised, teamed with the P and C with the support of the department on the use and need for it, the department was the guarantor on our loans, we raised the capital via grants, personal contributions and a loan.
-With no consultation as to the actual reason the doors are closed, now for a year and a half.
-Carried A 23.
-YARAKA ISISFORD BRANCH "That ICPA Qld (Inc) lobby the State Minister for Education to allow on site or nearby affordable accommodation at geographically isolated Schools of Distance Education for families to attend mini schools and other school-based activities."
-Explanation:
+Explanation to be finalised

+A 23.
+YARAKA ISISFORD BRANCH

+"That ICPA Qld (Inc) lobby the State Minister for Education to allow on site or nearby affordable accommodation at geographically isolated Schools of Distance Education for families to attend mini schools and other school-based activities."